EVENTS AT SEA

 Celebrity Cruises

-It was announced that the ship will enter drydock for a pre-emptive repair to its starboard propulsion system.
-As a result, the September 10 cruise has been cancelled, the cruise beginning September 17 will be delayed until September 20, and the cruise beginning September 3 will have itinerary adjustments to accomodate the ship's top speed of 18 (rather than 20) knots.
+It was announced that the ship will enter dry dock for a pre-emptive repair to its starboard propulsion system.
+As a result, the September 10 cruise has been cancelled, the cruise beginning September 17 will be delayed until September 20, and the cruise beginning September 3 will have itinerary adjustments to accommodate the ship's top speed of 18 (rather than 20) knots.

 For those on the cancelled cruise, a full refund and a free future cruise